ugeneunipro/docs/content/assembly-browser/browsing-and-zooming-assembly/go-to-position-in-assembly.md

 # Go to Position in Assembly

-To go to the required position in an assembly use the following field located on the Assembly Browser toolbar.
+To navigate to a specific position in an assembly, use the following field located on the Assembly Browser toolbar.

 ![](/images/65929814/65929815.png)